marcov64/Lsd/Readme.txt

 4.3 Linux installation
 **********************

+To install LSD, the simplest alternative is to use the installer script package (e.g. LSD-installer-linux-7-3-0.zip).
+Download, extract and execute it.
+If your file manager does not support extracting compressed files or executing scripts directly, open a terminal, and type:

+ cd ~/Downloads
+ unzip LSD-installer-linux-7-3-0.sh
+ ./LSD-installer-linux-7-3-0.sh

+You may have to adjust the downloads directory according to your computer.
+When the LSD installer program opens, follow the instructions to install LSD and the required packages.
+The installer requires Tcl/Tk to be installed.
+This is the default in most distributions.
+The installer script will ask you to install Tcl/Tk if this is not the case.
+The installer package and script can be deleted after installation.

-To install LSD, simply unpack the LSD distribution file (e.g., Lsd-7.3-master.tar.gz) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using your file manager.
+Alternatively, or in the case of problems using the installer script, it is also possible to simply unpack the LSD distribution file (e.g., Lsd-7.3-master.tar.gz) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using your file manager or command line.
 This will create the whole directory structure.

-Alternatively, it is also possible to unpack the distribution file using the terminal using the command (".tar.gz" extension files only):
+In terminal, you may use the command (".tar.gz" extension files only):

  tar -xzf Lsd-7.3-master.tar.gz

 The distribution file may be deleted after installation.

-If you want to create a desktop link (icon) to run LSD/LMM, you can use the script available in the installation directory executing the command (Ubuntu and Gnome based distributions):
+If you want to create a desktop link (icon) to run LSD/LMM, you can use the script available in the installation directory executing the command (may work only in Gnome-based distributions):

  ./add-shortcut-linux.sh

 To use the LSD in Linux it is necessary to have the GNU gcc/g++ compiler (version 6.4+) with the standard packages, including zlib, Tcl/Tk 8.6, and GDB.
 Likely, you already have those installed on your computer but you may need to install the development version of these packages.
 Usually, you can use your distribution package manager to get the appropriate 'dev' package versions to your installation.
 Though not strictly necessary, it is also suggested to have the Gnuplot graphical package (for advanced graphics), preferably using Qt.

 In Debian or Ubuntu, to make sure you have the correct libraries you can use:

-sudo apt-get install build-essential gdb gnuplot-qt zlib1g-dev tcl8.6-dev tk8.6-dev multitail
+ sudo apt-get install build-essential gdb gnuplot-qt multitail zlib1g-dev tcl-dev tk-dev

 In Fedora, CentOS or Red Hat, the equivalent command is:

-sudo yum install gcc-c++ make gdb gnuplot zlib-devel tcl tk tcl-devel tk-devel multitail
+ sudo yum install gcc-c++ make gdb gnuplot multitail zlib-devel tcl tk tcl-devel tk-devel

+In Mandriva or Mageia:

+ sudo urpmi gcc-c++ make gdb gnuplot multitail lib64z-devel lib64tcl-devel lib64tk-devel

 IN CASE OF PROBLEMS:

 Please check your configuration has at least g++ version 6.4 installed (you may check it by issuing the command "g++ -v" in terminal).
 Ubuntu minimum supported version is 18.04 (older versions can be updated to use g++ 6.4 or newer but this is not the default configuration).

-Also make sure if Tcl/Tk version 8.6 is present (use the command "echo 'puts $tcl_version;exit 0' | tclsh" to get the installed version).
+Also make sure if Tcl/Tk version 8.6 or newer is present (use the command "echo 'puts $tcl_version;exit 0' | tclsh" to get the installed version).

 To run LMM from a system shell, please open a terminal in the installation directory (or use your graphical file browser) and execute:

-./lmm
+ ./run.sh

 If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x FILENAME" in the installation directory, replacing FILENAME by the name of the corresponding file).

 You may need to recompile LMM if the included pre-compiled versions have problems with your Linux setup.
 Move in the LSD installation directory and use the command:

  make -f makefile.linux

 If the compilation fails, the most likely reason is the mis-specification of the locations of the files required for the compilation.
 The major problem is that Tcl/Tk may be installed in your systems in several different locations.
 The makefile contains a list of variables for the directory needed for the Tcl/Tk libraries and include files.
 For example, on some systems you have the Tcl/Tk library located in /usr/lib, or /usr/local/lib, or usr/share/lib, etc. Similarly, the include files may be located in different directories.
 The makefile lists the files you need to identify; check the location for those files and edit the makefile as appropriate for your system.

 It is also possible that Tcl/Tk requires further libraries besides those specified in the makefile.
 If you have errors even after having specified the correct path to the Tcl/Tk libraries, then find out where the file wish is located (using the command "whereis wish"), and then find out which libraries are used with the command:

  ldd /usr/bin/wish

 If the system lists further libraries, add the appropriate option to the linker (e.g. -lieee to add the library libieee.a) in the makefile to the variable DUMMY.